By Nicholas Kjeldgaard and Arielle Taramasco

 Bolster says this year’s handbook is still being reviewed by PLNU’s legal team, but until a new one is published students should refer to the last available handbook.
 While the dates haven’t changed, the 2015-2016 student handbook is the one referenced for any incidents on campus.

-A follow up with SentrySafe Customer Care, the brand of the safe in question, confirmed that some safe models do have mounting holes although the majority of models do not.
+A follow up with SentrySafe Customer Care, the brand of the safe in question, confirmed while some safe models do have mounting holes, the majority of models do not.

-While Bolster said he could not comment on the February searches at all, an example he used revolved around refusing to open a safe.
+While Bolster said he could not comment on the February searches at all, an example he used to answer a separate question revolved around refusing to open a safe.